 Francisco is a tiny town located in the state of Indiana.
 With a population of 540 people and just one neighborhood, Francisco is the 402nd largest community in Indiana.

-When you are in Francisco, you'll notice that it is more blue-collar than most other communities in America.
-59.36% of Francisco’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Francisco is a blue-collar town, with 59.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Francisco is a town of production and manufacturing workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Francisco who work in management occupations (7.57%), healthcare (6.37%), and food service (5.58%).

-Overall, Francisco’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Francisco’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-As is often the case in a small town, Francisco doesn't have a public transportation system that people use for their commute.
+Francisco is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Francisco with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.71% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Francisco is quite a bit lower than the national average among all cities of 21.84%: just 12.71% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Francisco in 2022 was $36,910, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $147,640 for a family of four.
 However, Francisco contains both very wealthy and poor people as well.